SteveMuiyuro/task_manager/README.md

-# 🗂️ Team Task Manager
+# 🗂️ Task Manager App

 A full-stack task management web application built with **Django REST Framework**, **PostgreSQL**, and a **Vite + React + TypeScript +